sanket-bengali/pod-chaos-monkey/README.md

 # Pod Chaos Monkey
-Deletes a randomly chosen pod from a given Kubernetes cluster namespace on given schedule
+A simple application that deletes a randomly chosen pod from a given Kubernetes namespace on given schedule

 ## Pre-requisites
 * A Kubernetes cluster